Minnesotaboy2/my_first_portfolio/README.md

 This is my portfolio, it is a work in progress still.
 I have recently updated it with my first group project and some of my asignments!

-The images are links to the page, assignment, profile, or a demonstration video of the projects or media.
+The images are going to be links to the another page with description of the application as well as a link to the application.

+Get In Contact section has links to each method of contact, email link will open default mail application and start a new email addressed to me.

 live site: https://minnesotaboy2.github.io/my_first_portfolio/